Dr Vito Butardo

 - Utilisation of rice husks, hulls and bran for industrial purposes

-- Surface chemistry and material science characterisation of cereal grains
+- Surface chemistry, material science characterisation and synchrotron-based advanced phenotyping of cereal grains

-- Resistant starch and dietary fibre in cereals and their importance in gut health
+- Resistant starch, dietary fibre and bioactive peptides in rice and their role in gut health

-- Metabolomics of hempseed and other orphan crops
+- Nutriomic analyses of hempseed and other orphan crops

 - Cloning and expression of thermophilic enzymes from microorganisms in agricultural and food wastes